-The Data Assembly Center (DAC) for Surface Meteorology at Florida State University is charged with collecting, quality controlling, archiving, and distributing all underway surface meteorological data from WOCE vessels worldwide.
-The scope of the DAC's collection efforts also includes all surface meteorological data from WOCE-sponsored experiments (i.e. Subduction Experiment).
-Types of data collected include standard ship bridge observations, advanced automated systems (e.g. Improved METeorology (IMET) measurements system), and all other practically obtainable surface meteorological data from WOCE research vessels and buoys.
+The Data Processing Center (DPC) for Surface Meteorology at Florida State University is charged with collecting, quality controlling, archiving, and distributing all surface meteorological data from research vessels, buoys, and land stations during the Tropical Ocean Global Atmosphere (TOGA) Coupled Ocean Atmosphere Response Experiment (COARE).
+The DPC collected multiple surface meteorological records from the COARE intensive observing period (IOP; 01 November 1992 through 28 February 1993).
+Types of data collected included standard ship bridge observations, advanced automated buoy, shipboard, and land systems; e.g. Improved METeorology (IMET) measurements system, Integrated Sounding System (ISS), Coastal Marine Automated Network (CMAN), along with all other practically obtainable surface meteorological data from COARE research vessels, land stations, and buoys.

-Once the data are collected, the DAC verifies the accuracy of the measurements using a series of data quality evaluation procedures.
-The focus of the DAC Handbook of Quality Control Procedures and Methods is to describe the methodology and detail these quality control (QC) procedures.
-The DAC intends for this document to be used by the WOCE scientific community as well as other interested researchers.
+Once the data were collected, the DPC verified the accuracy of the measurements using a series of data quality evaluation procedures.
+The focus of the DPC Handbook of Quality Control Procedures and Methods is to describe the methodology and detail these quality control (QC) procedures.
+The DPC intends for this document to be used by the COARE scientific community as well as other interested researchers.
 The flagging procedures contained in this report may also be of general interest to data evaluators from the international data centers (NCDC, NCAR, BODC, etc.).

-The overall goal of the DAC's QC is to provide a well-documented, reliable, and consistent data set to the scientific community.
-The DAC evaluates the data to the best level possible with the QC results depending primarily on the level of knowledge of the incoming data as well as examination and analysis of the data.
+The overall goal of the DPC's QC is to provide a well-documented, reliable, and consistent data set to the scientific community.
+The DPC evaluates the data to the best level possible with the QC results depending primarily on the level of knowledge of the incoming data as well as examination and analysis of the data.
 Information provided about how the data were collected, i.e. metadata, is an essential component of any data set, particularly in light of the historical context of climate variability.
-Metadata will be included with all DAC quality controlled data sets either as additions to the data or as a part of the QC reports.
+Metadata will be included with all DPC quality controlled data sets either as additions to the data or as a part of the QC reports.
 Ideally, the metadata contains information on the instrument setup, calibrations, and formats for the meteorological data.

 Data quality flagging, not value replacement, is the method used to denote suspect or erroneous data.
-The choice to flag questionable data at the DAC, as opposed to data correction, was made to insure the data remain in the original form that was sent to the DAC.
+The choice to flag questionable data at the DPC, as opposed to data correction, was made to insure the data remain in the original form that was sent to the DPC.
 For scientific reasons, the end user must determine appropriate utilization of the flags provided.
 This will allow additional processing/decisions to be made at later times.